How We Develop Rockmont’s Program in Pursuit of Five Critical Objectives for our Campers

 Our skills are designed to be progressive, meaning from day-to-day, and from year-to-year, the techniques build on themselves.
 It’s all about individual mastery, not competition.
 There is much confidence to be gained in continued progress, and our skills staff is trained to recognize and applaud incremental successes.

-Dan Davis, our Director of Camper and Family Development, has a favorite bit of advice for our staff.
+Dan Davis, our Director of Catalyst and Father/Son Programs, has a favorite bit of advice for our staff.
 “Say this to campers whenever you can,” he says: “Try that just one more time – I’m right here with you and you’re so close to getting it!”

 Now let’s turn to tribal activities.